mthstanley/mtstanley_site/about.md

 I recently graduated from [Middlebury College](http://www.middlebury.edu/) where I studied computer science and mathematics.
-While at Middlebury I worked at a restaurant named [American Flatbread](http://www.americanflatbread.com/), where I discovered that food and cooking it was really cool.
+While at Middlebury I worked at a restaurant named [American Flatbread](http://www.americanflatbread.com/), where I discovered that food---preparing, eating, history of, **enjoying**---was really cool.
 I split my time between things like: reading about the **OSI model** and researching the **Mother Sauces**.

 Currently I'm looking to dive into a **career** as a **software developer**, as well as